Navy2008/my-portfolio/README.md

-# my-porfolio
+# Manuel Duarte's Portfolio
-This is my professional porfilio
+This is my professional portfolio.
+It uses AWS and ReactJS